bukiro/PECS/work assets/README.md

 Next steps:
 - Create Pop-up slider for number fields to increase accessibility and save space where sliders are already used - ideally with an automatic component (but it needs to write back into the calling element's value)
 - Possibly Create tag that automatically inserts a dice rolling button for the included text
-- Find a better way to implement losing all effects from armor (effectively unequipping your armor) from Gaseous Form
-- Also find a better way to implement Mage Armor without losing your current armor
 - Implement manual mode
 - Quick Effects button for Skills and Attacks (and quick removal button for manual effects)
 - Implement Icons for Inventory and Spells